-GCC: PCLinuxOS now provides gcc v7.3.0 as its system compiler, but that move from v4.9 to 7.3 was a bold (and probably unwise) move, since gcc v7.3, while "cutting edge" is also quite new and fails to compile many old programs (worstened by the fact that the new glibc v2.26 also introduced some backward compatibility breakage).
-I therefore recompiled gcc v4.6.4 (suitable for very old programs not compiant with C++11), gcc v4.9.4 (the previous gcc branch used in PCLinuxOS, but that does not comply with the new C+11 gcc ABI), and gcc v5.5.0 (more compatible than gcc v7.3 and also able to produce C++ compiled binaries using the new ABI).
-So, you will find here the corresponding compiler packages (for C and C++ only), that can be installed along with the system compiler (gcc v7.3).
+GCC: PCLinuxOS now provides gcc v10.2.0 as its system compiler; while "cutting edge" this compiler also quite new and fails to compile many old programs (worstened by the fact that glibc v2.30+ also introduced some backward compatibility breakage).
+I therefore recompiled gcc v4.6.4 (suitable for very old programs not compiant with C++11), gcc v4.9.4 (that does not comply with the new C+11 gcc ABI), and gcc v5.5.0 (more compatible than gcc v10.2 and also able to produce C++ compiled binaries using the new ABI).
+So, you will find here the corresponding compiler packages (for C and C++ only), that can be installed along with the system compiler (gcc v10.2).

 In order to register gcc v4.6.4, v4.9.4 and gcc v5.5.0 after installing them, simply run the gcc-alternatives script, then you can choose the compiler at any time with: